 Patient engagement is not a new concept.
 But, the explosion of technology and automated resources offer a more cost-effective and efficient way to engage patients, while also improving patient satisfaction.

-However, misinformation about security regulations and fear of noncompliance often prevents health organizations from implementing a physician text message program and other automated solutions, which limits their opportunities to effectively engage their patient populations.
+However, misinformation about security regulations and fear of noncompliance often prevents health organizations from implementing HIPAA compliant texting and other automated solutions, which limits their opportunities to effectively engage their patient populations.

 One such deterrent is the Telephone Consumer Protection Act (TCPA), which was established in 1991 to protect consumers from unsolicited telemarketing phone calls by prohibiting the use of automated voice messages through the use of auto-dialers without prior consent.
 Misconceptions are two-fold, as health professionals may believe that the TCPA applies only to marketing calls or that the TCPA does not apply to covered entities complying with HIPAA.
 Both of these myths need to be addressed in order to avoid costly penalties.